 TRAFFIC AND TAXI

-USEFUL THINGS TO TAKE ON A CHINA TRIP
+USEFUL THINGS TO TAKE ON CHINA ADVENTURE TOURS

 Several Swiss army knives, a compass, pharmaceuticals (see health chapter), a first-aid kit, tape, watches (not too expensive), money clip, camera (films can be bought and developed on spot for a very reasonable price), deodorant (rarely available in China), sunglasses, altimeter (for Tibet and Himalaya tours), GPS, safety belt for money, literature, guidebooks, credit-/bank card and a lot of patience.